Dandarawy/Unity3DCrossSectionShader/README.md

 ##Asset store
-Download the latest unity package [Comming Soon](http://u3d.as/wma)
+Download the latest unity package from [Asset Store](http://u3d.as/wma)